q13975/pacemaker-lxd/README.md

-# Various writings about IT system, development and cloud

-## Pacemaker resource agent for LXD
+# Pacemaker resource agent for LXD
 This is a pacemaker resource agent for LXD, which I have used for years to failover lxc container in high HA cluster.
 Please refer to the source code at [mylxd](https://github.com/q13975/articles/blob/master/mylxd).

 Usage: